- Awesome WM Widgets

 show_daily_forecast | false | Show daily forecast section |

-icon_pack_name | weather-underground-icons | Name of the icon pack, could be weather-underground-icon or VitalyGorbachev or create your own, more details below |
+Name of the icon pack, could be weather-underground-icon or VitalyGorbachev or create your own, more details below |

-icons_extension | .svg |
+icons_extension | .png |

 File extension of icons in the pack |